-- Definition: work that is done by students after the class has already completed the assignment. - Ex: Student misses a quiz in class because they were late or absent from class. - Make-up work is given at the discretion of the instructor. - In the event the instructor gives permission for a student to take a make-up assignment, that assignment must be completed before the next class day or before the grades are posted for that assignment, whichever comes first. - NO make-up quizzes or tests are given without prior notification AND proper documentation. - If you are absent from class on an exam day, have given prior notification and proper documentation of your absence, you MUST make arrangements to take the exam BEFORE the next class period or the end of the week, whichever occurs first. - If proper documentation and/or prior notification was not provided for your absence, and/or if you have not made arrangements (prior to the missed class) with the professor to take the missed assignment, then you will receive a 0 for that assignment. - Some number of grades might be dropped at the end of the term depending on how many grades in each category there are by the end of the term. - No test grades are dropped.
+- Definition: work that is done by students after the class has already completed the assignment.
+Ex: Student misses a guiz in class because they were late or absent from class. - Make-up work is given at the discretion of the instructor. - NO make-up labs or tests are given without prior notification AND proper documentation. - If you are absent from class on an exam day, have given prior notification and proper documentation of your absence, you MUST plan to take the exam BEFORE the next class period or the end of the week, whichever occurs first. - If proper documentation and/or prior notification was not provided for your absence, and/or if you have not planned (prior to the missed class) with the professor to take the missed assignment, then you will receive a 0 for that assignment. - Some number of grades might be dropped at the end of the term depending on how many grades in each category there are by the end of the term. - No test grades are dropped. - Any make-up assignments that are permitted by the professor must be done within 24 hours of the missed assignment.